 The Healing Properties of Medicinal Rapé

 Rapé can be mixed also with other mind altering plants, like coca, jurema, or yopo and can potentiate the healing capacity of other plants, like ayahuasca.
-Furthermore, rapé helps releasing emotional, physical, and spiritual illnesses and eases negativity and confusion, enabling a thorough grounding of the mind (in its original sense, tobacco is a hallucinogen).
+Furthermore, rapé helps releasing emotional, physical, and spiritual illnesses and eases negativity and confusion, enabling a thorough grounding of the mind .
 Likewise, shamans use rapé to re-align with their energy channels and with their higher self, and to intensify their connection with the world and the universe.
 In addition, rapé paves the way to detoxify the body and cleans out all excessive mucus, toxins and bacteria.

 Medicinal rapé is also used as a cure for certain diseases, sores, wounds, and as a defense against insects and also as an analgesic and narcotic substance that eases fatigue, pain, hunger, and thirst.
 There are even special rapé blends that are made to counteract influenza and other diseases.
 Tobacco-based rapé contains nicotine, so its use increases the brain blood flow and affects the release of several stimulatory neurotransmitter leading to antidepressive and stimulatory effects thereby heightening your focus, presence, and intuition and opening the body to higher communication and holistic thinking and understanding.